 Registering with us means that Student Health will become your primary medical practice, and your general consultations at our clinics will be free.

 Once registered, you can still attend any other general practice as a casual patient, so you'll still be able to see your family doctor at home during the holidays.

-Some international students are eligible to register with Student Health, but not all.
-This is because not all international students are eligible for publicly funded healthcare in New Zealand.
+Some international students are eligible to register with Student Health for publicly funded healthcare.

 You're eligible to register if you hold one of the following:

 - a resident visa, or permanent resident visa.

 In some cases, a work visa may also make you eligible.
 Contact Student Health's main reception or Wellington University International to find out if this is an option for you.

 Student Health only sees students registered with Victoria University of Wellington’s health service and international students who are covered by insurance.

 - Student Counselling

 - Aegrotat and AEF applications during the exam period